pymc-devs/pytensor/doc/tutorial/modes.rst

            for x in train.maker.fgraph.toposort()):
         print('Used the cpu')
     else:
-        print('ERROR, not able to tell if aesara used the cpu or another device') print(train.maker.fgraph.toposort())
+        print('ERROR, not able to tell if pytensor used the cpu or another device') print(train.maker.fgraph.toposort())

     for i in range(training_steps):